Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and fermionic fields. I: General analysis of a connection between a pair of spinors and anticommuting tensor system

 Not all of the quantities (\ref{eq:2e}) are independent.
 There exist certain algebraic relations between them.
 As is known, such relations are provided by the Fierz identities.
 According to Zhelnorovich \cite{zhelnorovich_1972, zhelnorovich_book}, the required bilinear equations can be obtained by multiplying out two expansions (\ref{eq:2q}) written for indices $\alpha, \beta$ and $\gamma, \delta$ correspondingly, followed by contracting the obtained expression with all possible bilinear products of 16 independent generators of the Clifford algebra

 and so on.
 A full list of the algebraic equations is given in Appendix C. This system is valid for both Majorana spinors and Dirac spinors.
 Recall that in the latter case the tensor quantities (\ref{eq:2e}) are complex.
 Nevertheless the system (\ref{ap:C1})\,--\,(\ref{ap:C15}) is unsuitable for analysis of the right-hand side of expression (\ref{eq:2i}), since here in the general Dirac case we have a product of tensor quantities (\ref{eq:2e}) and its complex conjugation.
-By virtue of this fact we restrict our consideration only to the important special case of Majorana spinors (real currents (\ref{eq:2e})), when (\ref{eq:2i}) goes over into the simpler relation (\ref{eq:2o}).\\
+By virtue of this fact we restrict our consideration here only to the important special case of Majorana spinors (real currents (\ref{eq:2e})), when (\ref{eq:2i}) goes over into the simpler relation (\ref{eq:2o}).
+We shall discuss much more difficult case of Dirac spinors in Part II \cite{markov_part_II}.\\

 We need equations (\ref{ap:C3}), (\ref{ap:C6}), (\ref{ap:C8}), (\ref{ap:C10}), (\ref{ap:C12}) and (\ref{ap:C13}).
 For the case of anticommuting currents the equations take the form (we give these equations in the different order)